-If you don’t want to give your entire camper a facelift, you can still add a little more splash to your eating space with these five easy and cheap projects—one of them you don’t even have to do yourself.
+If you don’t want to give your entire camper a facelift, you can still add a little more splash to your eating space with these five easy and cheap projects.

 1. Laminated fabric